The preferred file format is Word (.doc or .docx). Acceptable formats

 PROTEOMIC ANALYSES.
 See Biomolecular Interaction Network Database

 SEQUENCE INFORMATION.
-The author of a manuscript containg
+The authors of a manuscript containing

 new nucleotide and/or aminoacid sequences are asked to deposit